davidnewcomb/npx-create-react-app-packages/README.md

 ## Help
 If you know a nice easy way to create a react project with a particular version then please create an issue and let me know.
-With one thing and aother it seems to change from time to time, so maybe can can capture that here too.
+With one thing and another React's `package.json` seems to change from time to time, so maybe I can capture that here too.